microsoft/WinObjC/README.md

+**ANNOUNCEMENT:** With this week's release of the Windows Bridge for iOS, we're deprecating support for Windows 8.1 and Windows Phone 8.0/8.1 in the interest of shifting our attention to Windows 10 and the future.

 # Welcome to the Windows Bridge for iOS project preview
-The Windows Bridge for iOS (also referred to as **WinObjC**) is a Microsoft open-source project that provides an Objective-C development environment for Visual Studio and support for iOS APIs.
+The Windows Bridge for iOS (also referred to as WinObjC) is a Microsoft open-source project that provides an Objective-C development environment for Visual Studio and support for iOS APIs.
 The bridge allows you to create Universal Windows Apps (UWAs) that will run on any Windows 10 device using iOS APIs and Objective-C code.

 The following sections will help you get started.
 For more information, check out: